PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

                                         [0.534, 0.466]])
 ```

-The expanded version of the matrix (simulating first order MC from third order MC) looks as follows:
+The expanded version of the matrix (simulating first-order MC from third-order MC) looks as follows:

 ```
 mtd.expanded_matrix.round(3) = array([[0.708, 0.292, 0.   , 0.   , 0.   , 0.   , 0.   , 0.   ],